aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 gfortran -o main main.o two.o two@proc.o one.o one@proc.o
 ~~~
 To make matters worse, submodules can depend on other submodules,
 which makes writing the Makefile rules a bit tricky.
-For now, let us
+Let us
 start with a simple example.

 ## A simple Makefile for a simple program

 For now, let us make the simplifying assumption that file names and
-module/submodule names coincide and rename the modules names from
+module/submodule names coincide, so we rename the modules names from
 `onemod` to `one` and from `twomod` to `two`.
 A simple Makefile that
 compiles this program begins with the usual things: a compiler, the
-program target and linking recipe, and the clean phony target.
+program target and linking recipe, and the `clean` phony target.
 ~~~ make
 .SUFFIXES:
 FC=gfortran